dplassgit/d2lang/docs/overview.md

 #### Procedure definitions

-This declaration will define a procedure that takes a string and an array of strings, and returns an int:
+This will define a procedure that takes two parameters: a string and an array of strings, and returns an int:

 ```
 index: proc(arg1: string, arg2: string[]): int {
   return 0
 }
 ```

-Void procedures are supported:
+Void procedures and no-arg procedures are supported:

 ```
 think: proc { // parentheses are optional for no-arg proces